Ragdata/reusable-workflows/README.md

 ## 📂 [Usage](#toc)

-For each Reusable Workflow you will find a corresponding Caller which provides an example of how you can use the workflow.
-Simply copy the caller file into the `.github/workflows` of your repository, customise it according to your needs and you're good to go!
+For each [**Reusable Workflow**](https://github.com/Ragdata/reusable-workflows/tree/master/.github/workflows) you will find a corresponding [**Caller**](https://github.com/Ragdata/reusable-workflows/tree/master/callers) which provides an example of how you can use the workflow.
+Simply copy the caller file into the `.github/workflows` directory of your repository, customise it according to your needs and you're good to go!

 [`^ Top`](#toc)